tagsys/tagbeat/README.md

 Note: Please grab a coffee.
 It will take a very very long time to generate these basis.
 When finished, please copy "500.txt, 1000.txt, ..., 8000.txt" to  <code>PROJECT_ROOT_DIRECTORY/basis/</code>.
 Or, you can directly download these basis [here](https://www.dropbox.com/s/90gmdpfg4lz9enb/basis.zip?dl=0) and then extract it to the <code>PROJECT_ROOT_DIRECTORY/</code>.

-3.If you want to perform the sensing in real-time, please start up TagSee and create a reader agent corresponding to your physical ImpinJ reader.
+(3).
+If you want to perform the sensing in real-time, please start up TagSee and create a reader agent corresponding to your physical ImpinJ reader.
 Otherwise, skip this step and test the benchmark samples offline.

-4.Run the following command in terminal (Mac) or command (Windows) under the extracted directory.
+(4).
+Run the following command in terminal (Mac) or command (Windows) under the extracted directory.
 ```bash
 java -jar tagbeat-xxx.jar
 ```